abhishekaxl/headlessEcommerce/docker/README.md

 ## Troubleshooting

 ### Elasticsearch Memory Error
-Increase Docker memory to at least 4GB, or add to docker-compose.yml:
+Increase Docker memory to at least 4GB, or add to docker compose.yml:
 ```yaml
 elasticsearch:
   environment: